The United States Constitution and Bill of Rights

 Consider the case of Roe v.
-Wade in 1973 and now Dobbs v.
+Wade in 1973 and then Dobbs v.
 Jackson Women's Health Organization in 2022.
 Put simply, In 1973 in Roe v.
 Wade the USSC decided the Constitution gave women certain privacy rights that gave protections for the ability to obtain an abortion.
 This held for almost 50 years until 2022.
-At that time, in Dobbs, the USSC overruled Roe and decided the Constitution did not provide this protection.
+In Dobbs, the USSC overruled Roe and decided the Constitution did not provide this protection.
 By overruling Roe v.
 Wade, the USSC declined to follow the legal doctrine of precedence.

 People have strong opinions about which decision is right.
 But the takeaway for everyone is legal interpretation of the Constitution by the USSC is subject to change over time.
 Often with mild evolutions, and now we see that rapid reversals can occur.

 The U.S. Constitution is about peaceful decisions about our country

 Some people have twisted the meaning of the Constitution in an attempt to justify crime and violence, including violence against the government.
 Some claim falsely that the Constitution supports illegal efforts to interrupt the peaceful transfer of power, or counting of votes.
 This perversion violates the Constitution and severely misreads it.
 The Constitution establishes a system of government and a nation of laws and democracy, with methods to peacefully and lawfully resolve differences about government and the future of our country.
 Violence and intimidation are forces of tyranny, autocracy, and anarchy, and cannot be justified under the Constitution.